pipe-cd/actions-gh-release/README.md

 #   showCommitter: boolean        # Whether to include committer in release note.
 Default is true.
 #   useReleaseNoteBlock: boolean  # Whether to use release note block instead of commit message.
 Default is false.
 #   commitExclude:                # Additional excludes applied while generating release note.
+#     parentOfMergeCommit: bool   # True is whether the commit is the parent commit of the matching merge commit.
+Default is false.
 #     prefixes: []string          # Matches if commit's subject is prefixed by one of the given values.
 Default is emtpy.
 #     contains: []string          # Matches if commit's body is containing one of the given values.
 Default is emtpy.
 #   commitInclude:                # Additional includes applied while generating release note.
+#     parentOfMergeCommit: bool   # True is whether the commit is the parent commit of the matching merge commit.
+Default is false.
 #     prefixes: []string          # Matches if commit's subject is prefixed by one of the given values.
 Default is emtpy.
 #     contains: []string          # Matches if commit's body is containing one of the given values.
 Default is emtpy.
 ```